-The Common Shares and Special Voting Shares represented by proxy in favour of management nominees will be voted or withheld from voting on any poll at the Meeting.
-Where you specify a choice with respect to any matter to be acted upon, the Common Shares and Special Voting Shares will be voted on any poll in accordance with the specification so made.
-If you do not provide instructions, your Common Shares and/or Special Voting Shares will be voted in favour of the matters to be acted upon as set out herein.
+The Common Shares represented by proxy in favour of management nominees will be voted or withheld from voting on any poll at the Meeting.
+Where you specify a choice with respect to any matter to be acted upon, the Common Shares will be voted on any poll in accordance with the specification so made.
+If you do not provide instructions, your Common Shares will be voted in favour of the matters to be acted upon as set out herein.
 The persons appointed under the form of proxy, which we have furnished, are conferred with discretionary authority with respect to amendments or variations of those matters specified in the form of proxy and notice of annual and special meeting and with respect to any other matters which may properly be brought before the Meeting or any adjournment thereof.
 At the time of printing this Information Circular, we know of no such amendment, variation or other matter.